Guitars

 Session

-The Potter Session was designed to get the maximum possible volume and projection from the smallest possible full sized guitar.
+A modern take on the parlour guitar, the Session was designed to get the maximum possible volume and projection from the smallest possible full sized instrument.
 The idea was to build an instrument that it would be easy to carry out and about to a session or jam that people would definitely hear you playing.

 Essentially a parlour sized instrument with the punch of a jumbo, it is a guitar that never fails to surprise.